Cisco-Talos/clamav-documentation/src/manual/Installing/Installing-from-source-Unix.md

 apk add cargo rust
 ```

-### AlmaLinux / Fedora
+### AlmaLinux / Redhat / Centos / Fedora

-*For Fedora*, you will probably need to run this to enable EPEL & PowerTools.
+*For RHEL 8 or Centos Stream**, you will probably need to run this to enable EPEL & PowerTools.
 As root or with `sudo`, run:
 ```sh
 dnf install -y epel-release